 Through the Seasons

-Our second 5 year compilation, featuring the years 2008 through 2012.
+Our second 5 year compilation.
 We distilled those years into one fabulous 450 page volume that is filled to the brim with the kind of information you're looking for.
-Seven chapters (Single Herbs, Gardens and Gardening, Crafting, Food and Drink, Medicine Making, Bath and Body, and Living Herbal) followed by a 10 page index promise to make this book a classic.
+Seven chapters (Single Herbs, Gardens and Gardening, Crafting, Food and Drink, Medicine Making, Bath and Body, and Living Herbal) followed by a 10 page index, promise to make this book a classic.

 Paperback, color cover, 8.25" x 10.750"

 Healing Herbs - A Beginner's Guide to Identifying, Foraging, and Using Medicinal Plants by Tina Sams

 we are expecting to receive the books here sometime around Mar15th.

 Healing Herbs discusses 20 of the most useful, common plants for use in medicine and/or as food.
 Each chapter will also include the favorite recipe or remedy from a contributing herbalist.
 From plantain to chickweed, garlic to violet, you'll find some of these plants just by walking out the door.
 You'll learn how to make medicinal preparations and how to use them, as well as whipping up some tasty dishes!
 192 pages with over 40 color pictures, over 100 recipes/remedies, and lots of good, common sense information.
 Flexibound.
 Fair Winds Press